ErikUckert/js-animation-game/README.md

 ## Changelog

+**Updates 05.03.2023**
+- Particle effects are added, when a larva is eaten by the green watcher enemies

 **Updates 04.03.2023**
 - Larvas are now get physics and react to obstacles (player can push them around like eggs)
 - Green watcher enemies can (and will!) eat our precious larvas on contact